yonahcodes/CS50x/week1_c/section1.md

 The goal of sections is to help us bridge the gap between lectures and problem sets.

 In this introductory week, we delve into the fundamentals of the C programming language, covering essential concepts like variables, types, input/output, loops, and functions.
-Let's demystify the basics of C programming.
+Let's demystify the basics of C programming.<br><br>

 ## Variables and Types
 A **variable** is container paired with a symbolic name for some value that can change